 The soundbar has small speakers and provides virtual sound effects like surround sound.
 These small drivers, speakers, and virtual sound effects can never match the magic of a complete home theater with real speakers.

-But soundbar can beat home theater in a convenience category.
+But the soundbar can beat home theater in the convenience category.
 They can be set up in a few minutes without calibrating their sound.

 Are soundbars better than TV speakers?

 The TV speakers have drivers that are ⅓ of the size of a regular inch.
 While the soundbar speakers have drivers of 2-3 inches.
 This is the reason a cheap soundbar will always sound better than TV speakers.

 It should last more than 5 years but in reality, if it lasted just for a year then it is a great thing.
 Because soundbar technologies are changing so rapidly that you will need a new soundbar after a year and a half to support new technologies that are on the market.

 Helpful Resources For The FAQs To Read More